-- fixed annual remuneration, including superannuation, and - service bonus, and achievement of performance conditions.
+- fixed annual remuneration, including superannuation, and

+- service bonus, and

-equity.
+- equity.

 Fixed annual remuneration is structured as a total employment cost package which is delivered as a combination of salary and prescribed non financial benefits partly at the executive's discretion.
 Fixed annual remuneration is reviewed annually to ensure the executive's pay is competitive with the market.
 An executive's pay is also reviewed on promotion.